 New discoveries and treatments at OHSU are creating hope for millions of people who cope with neurological problems that affect how they interact with the world.
 Detailed below you will find how unique clinical research at OHSU is contributing to enhance, improve and advance neurosurgery outcomes for patients.

-Clinical research in the Department of Neurological Surgery is headed by Valerie Anderson, Ph.D.
-Dr. Anderson provides guidance and leadership with regards departmental clinical research development including: institutional review board (IRB) protocol design, clinical trial site recruitment/implementation and monitoring; as well as data interpretation and reporting.
+Clinical research in the Department of Neurological Surgery is headed by Shirley McCartney, Ph.D.
+Dr. McCartney provides guidance and leadership with regards departmental clinical research development including: institutional review board (IRB) protocol design; budgeting; clinical trial site recruitment/implementation and monitoring; as well as data interpretation and reporting.